 People who apply for Medicaid in order to obtain home care services face long delays in getting Medicaid approved and then accessing home care services from a managed long term care plan.
 Click here to learn about the reasons for these delays.
 A New York law passed in 2015 that is being implemented in July 2016 should help speed up approval of Medicaid in only SEVEN DAYS and Medicaid home care in TWELVE DAYS if there is an "immediate need" for home care.
 This article describes this new procedure and other strategies to minimize these delays.

-The New Procedures to Get Medicaid Approved in 7 Days and Personal Care or CDPAP Services Authorized in 12 days - new in July 2016!
+Procedures to Get Medicaid Approved in 7 Days and Personal Care or CDPAP Services Authorized in 12 days

 a.
 Who can Use the New Procedures?